johncarlomaula/john-carlo.github.io/project1_swift.md

 ### Danceability
 *Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable*.

 The distribution of danceability is unimodal and symmetric with a mean of 0.59 and standard deviation of 0.12.
-Her albums tend to become to become more danceable until *folklore*, where overall danceability began to decrease.
+Her albums tended to become to become more danceable until *folklore*, where overall danceability began to decrease.
 Her return to pop with *Midnights* shows an increase in danceability.

 <img src="images/project1_images/danceability_plot.png?raw=true"/>